 One of the most common causes of chest pain is called angina.
 While not a disease, the condition is a symptom of coronary heart disease.
 Nearly seven million people live with the chest pain from angina.
 It feels as if there is a heaviness or tightness around your chest or that your chest is being squeezed.

 Angina is caused by the blood flow to your heart being restricted.
 Unstable angina doesn’t follow any typical pattern and can be life-threatening.
 Seek emergency treatment if you have a sudden attack.
 Stable angina, on the other hand, is more predictable — and manageable.
-Your cardiologist can help you determine what kind of angina you have and teach you how to recognize your triggers.
-Types of triggers include:
+Your chest pain specialist or cardiologist in NYC can help you determine what kind of angina you have and teach you how to recognize your triggers.

 - Physical labor at work